The META Two - Versatile and Powerful

 As with the Meta One, this is the only 360 camera on the market to record footage in ProRes 422 HQ.
 That’s important, not just in pixel quality but in colour detail.
 You can get that cinematic quality from the grade.

 The ProRes options are HQ, 422 and LT.
 You can also shoot in high bitrate h265.

-We have a Meta App for Android and also a Desktop based controller for both PC and Mac.
-The apps give you granular control over the camera, from choosing time-lapse settings, picture profiles, stitch previews, full shutter, WB and ISO controls along with a whole host of other settings and features.
+We have a Meta Controller App for PC and Mac.
+The Controller gives you granular control over the camera, from choosing time-lapse settings, picture profiles, stitch previews, full shutter, WB and ISO controls along with a whole host of other settings and features.

 We show you battery voltage, camera temperature (not that that should ever be an issue!) and quick short cuts to the key features you will want to adjust quickly.

 There are a huge range of settings you can shoot with, for static positions we would usually go for 30FPS, ProResHQ.
 For moving shots we would switch to 60FPS, ProRes or H265.

 You can also record in glorious 120 frames per second, high bitrate H265 but with a hole at the top and bottom of the equirectangular - this may be fine for static camera positions as the holes are easily patched.

 360 cameras suffer from small sensors and therefore poor quality in low light, not ours!
 We fitted two whopping Sony IMX299 4k sensors to our rig, meaning great detail and a high noise floor.
 It’s just how it should be with any camera, let alone a 360 one.

 Head to our footage page and have a look at some examples.